python/cpython/Doc/howto/concurrency.rst

    can be simply substituted.

-With an executor you can call a function asynchronously (in the background) using :meth:`executor.submit() <Executor.submit>`.
+With an executor you can call a function asynchronously (in the background) using :meth:`Executor.submit`.
+It returns a :class:`Future` object which tracks completion and provides the result.
-It returns a :class:`Future <Future>` object which tracks completion and provides the result.  :class:`Future <Future>` objects have a few other tricks, like cancelation and completion callbacks, which we won't cover here.
+:class:`!Future` objects have a few other tricks, like cancelation and completion callbacks, which we won't cover here.
 Likewise we won't cover the various uses of timeouts.

-Here's an example of using :meth:`executor.submit() <Executor.submit>` and :meth:`Future.result() <Future.result>`:
+Here's an example of using :meth:`Executor.submit` and :meth:`Future.result`:

 .. literalinclude:: ../includes/concurrency.py
    :name: concurrency-cf-basic